cocotb/cocotb/documentation/source/troubleshooting.rst

 In order to give yourself time to attach a debugger to the simulator process before it starts to run, you can set the environment variable ``COCOTB_ATTACH`` to a pause time value in seconds.
-If set, Cocotb will print the process ID (PID) to attach to and wait the specified time before actually letting the simulator run.
+If set, cocotb will print the process ID (PID) to attach to and wait the specified time before actually letting the simulator run.

 For the GNU debugger GDB, the command is ``attach <process-id>``.